Lloyd-C-Smith/Symbolic-Recursion-Engine/README.md

 This repository is an earlier experimental implementation that informed later work on the Mirror Programme.

 It should be understood as a research software artifact rather than a finished cognitive architecture.

+## Citation

+If you use this Engine in academic research, please cite the archived release:

+> Lloyd Christopher Smith.
+(2026).
+Symbolic Recursion Engine (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.21132897